List of South Park characters: Randy Marsh

-Randy S. Marsh is a major character and the most prominent parent on the show.
+Dr. Randy S. Marsh is a major character and the most prominent parent on the show.
 He is a middle-class married father who alongside his wife Sharon raises their 10-year-old son Stan and 13-year-old daughter Shelley.
 His first name is derived from the first name of series co-creator Trey Parker's father, and Parker describes Randy as "the biggest dingbat in the entire show."

 Randy is 45 years old, and like Parker's father, is a geologist, making his first appearance in the series while monitoring a seismometer in the episode "Volcano" (parodying Pierce Brosnan in Dante's Peak).
 He was depicted to work at the South Park Center for Seismic Activity, and was later shown to work for the U. S. Geological Survey.
-He was briefly fired from his geologist job near the end of the 12th season, and quit briefly during the end of the 14th season, but has since been-rehired both times.
+He was briefly fired from his geologist job near the end of the 12th season, and quit briefly during the end of the 14th season, but has since been rehired both times.
 He also serves on the city council, specializing in the town's parks and public grounds.
 A recurring character trait of Randy's is his being prone to overreacting and obsessively seizing upon irrational ideas and fads, whether by himself or as part of a large contingent of the town's adult population.
 Though the show frequently depicts him to be a moderate to heavy drinker, numerous episodes have dealt with Randy's belligerent and negligent behavior brought upon by his severe intoxication.